isahil/Java-Test-Framework/README.md

   Tests need to be run using xml files since the BaseTest has parameter value dependencies that are declared in the xml file.

-Built With
+Built With:
-Selenium - WebDriver
+Selenium WebDriver,
-TestNG - testing framework
+TestNG testing framework,
-Apache POI - Java libraries for reading and writing files in Microsoft Office formats Maven - Dependency Management
+Apache POI for reading and writing files in Microsoft Office formats, Maven Dependency Management.

 Author
 Imran Sahil